Last updated on August 13th, 2025 at 10:42 am

 (vi) Improves Psychological Health.
 Exercise plays a vital role in improving and maintaining our psychological or emotional health as it releases chemicals like endorphins into our brain which makes us feel happier,

 It also helps in combating the problems of anxiety, depression and stress.
-It can help in improving self-esteem and self-confidence of an individual.
+It can help in improving the self-esteem and self-confidence of an individual.

 1. Carl Lewis is a renowned long jumper.
 Whenever he is going to jump in a competition, he asks the audience to clap their hands till the completion of his jump.
 (CBSC Question Bank 2021)